demisto/content/Integrations/FeedTAXII/FeedTAXII_description.md

 **Collection** - Enter `guest.Abuse_ch`

-**Subscription ID** - No need to enter a value here for this example so we'll leave it blank.
+**Subscription ID** - No need to enter a value here for this example since the TAXII server we are addressing does not require it so we'll leave it blank.

 **Username** - Enter `guest`.

 **Password** - Enter `guest`.

-**Request Timeout** - Let's increase the number to `80`.
+**Request Timeout** - Let's increase the number to `80` since the request may take a while complete.

-**Poll Service** - No need to enter a value here for this example so we'll leave it blank.
+**Poll Service** - No need to enter a value here for this example because the poll service will be determined dynamically in the integration code if it is not explicitly provided here so we'll leave it blank.

-**API Key** - No need to enter a value here for this example so we'll leave it blank.
+**API Key** - No need to enter a value here for this example because the TAXII server we are addressing doesn't require it so we'll leave it blank.

-**API Header Name** - No need to enter a value here for this example so we'll leave it blank.
+**API Header Name** - No need to enter a value here for this example because the TAXII server we are addressing doesn't require it so we'll leave it blank.

 **First Fetch Time** - Since this example feed isn't very high volume let's enter `500 days`  to make sure we fetch a good number of indicators.

+Click the `Test` button and ensure that a green `Success` message is returned.

 Now we have successfully configured an instance for the TAXII threat intelligence feed by Abuse_ch accessible via _Hail a TAXII_, once we enable `Fetches indicators` the instance will start pulling indicators.